awslabs/aws-encryption-sdk-specification/changes/2020-07-14_refactor-cmc-spec/change.md

 for longer than necessary,
 since doing so increases the temporal attack surface.
-This change therefore mandates that the local CMC associate a time-to-live (TTL) control to each cache entry, and never returns a cache entry that is _expired_ with respect to its TTL value (via a Get Cache Entry operation).
+This change therefore mandates that the local CMC associates a time-to-live (TTL) control to each cache entry, and never returns a cache entry that is _expired_ with respect to its TTL value (via a Get Cache Entry operation).
 Existing local CMC implementations already implement this.